Ratoath GAA: History

 In their first season back in the Senior hurling championship, Ratoath made the quarter-finals by beating Longwood, Clann na nGael and Trim in the group stages.
 They were beaten in the quarter-final by eventual runners up, Kildalkey.
 Ratoath reached the Senior Hurling Championship Final in both 2020 and 2022.
 However, on both occasions, they were beaten by Trim.
+In 2023, they returned to the Senior Hurling Championship Final but lost again, this time to Kildalkey.
+They won their first Senior Hurling Championship in 61 years in 2024 by beating Trim, 2-15 to 1-16.
+They retained the title in 2025, beating Kiltale 2-22 to 4-10 in the final replay.
+In the 2025–26 All-Ireland Intermediate Club Hurling Championship, Ratoath reached the Leinster final by beating Carnew Emmets and Lusmagh.
+Despite leading for long periods, they were beaten by Kilkenny Intermediate champions, Danesfort, 2-15 to 0-12.

 The football section of Ratoath was founded in 1956 and they took part in the Meath Junior Football Championship.
 A J.F.C. wasn't attained until 1970 however, when they beat Navan O'Mahonys second string in the final.
 J.F.C. finals were reached 1992 and 2003, losing to Gaeil Colmcille's second string and Wolfe Tones respectively (Wolfe Tones went on to win the All-Ireland Junior Title.

 2004 was a monumental year for the club.
 A J.F.C. title was claimed when beating Dunsany in the final, and Ratoath also went on to claim provincial honours.
 The Leinster Junior Club Football Championship was won with a final victory over Kilclonfert of Offaly, however in the All-Ireland semi-final, they bowed out to Stewartstown Harps of Tyrone.

 Their time in the Intermediate ranks were short lived though and the club soon dropped down to Junior once more.
 Moynalvey defeated them in the J.F.C. final of 2008 but Ratoath made amends for this in 2012, when a youthful squad defeated local rivals Donaghmore/Ashbourne's second string 1–11 to 1–10.